Connecting those, in Scotland and beyond, bearing the surname AYTON in any of its various spellings, AITON, AITTON, AYTOUN, EATON

-Welcome to the website of the Ayton Family Society founded 16th August 1995 @ Ayton Castle, Berwickshire, Scotland.
+Welcome to the website of the Ayton Family Society founded on 16th August 1995 at Ayton Castle in the Scottish Borders.

 The Society aims to promote contact among all of those bearing the surname AYTON in any of its various spellings, AITON, AITTON, AYTOUN, EATON or similar and those connected to the name by marriage, ancestry or friendship.
 The Society also stimulates interest in the genealogy, history, records, relics and works of those of the name.